Login to your account

-Jet lag is a condition which can affect people travelling across different time zones over a short space of time, such as in the case of long-distant flights.
-There are in fact 24 time zones around the world.
-Your body clock will have gotten used to the sleep and wake pattern at home, travelling abroad to a different time zone can confuse your body especially after a long haul trip.
-The symptoms mostly include disturbances in sleeping patterns, although it can also cause anxiety, irritability, drowsiness, headaches and nausea.
+Jet lag is a temporary condition that causes sleep disruption having travelled across different time zones within a short space of time, typically through air travel.
+Your body clock will have a regular sleep pattern that has accustomed a particular day-night cycle, and travelling abroad can confuse it.
 This can be inconvenient and troublesome when abroad, especially if you are travelling for a short period of time and the body does not have time to recover.

 If you are planning a long-distance trip abroad, you may want to consider an online consultation with euroClinix, where you can purchase Melatonin in order to help regulate your sleeping patterns and limit the symptoms of jet lag.
 If your order is approved by one of our doctors, you will receive your medication within 24 hours.

 Jet lag disorder belongs to a group of sleep disorders known as circadian rhythm sleep disorders, meaning it is caused by a misalignment between your circadian rhythm and the day-night cycle.
 This is normally caused by time zone change.
 People who do shift-work experience a similar misalignment from working irregular hours, typically early in the morning or late at night, and is known as shift-work disorder.